ddcroft73/ft-migrater_/cli_usage.md

                      Delete all demo files.
                      Deletes all stand alone destination paths.
 No matter how deep Delete demo log
+                     Use this command if you did not create a destination.

        --dir         Delete all directories created by demo Delete demo log